cosmosclassroom/cosmosintheclassroom/src/sphys/p5_waves_info/p5l10_data-amplitude-frequency-duality.md

 </div>

 **Table 2**: Photoelectric effects of a simple photovoltaic (PV) panel.
 This experiment measures the electric current produced when light hits a metal surface.
 Current indicates the number of electrons ejected, while frequency determines if electrons will be ejected at all and with what energy.
+Electric currents are reported in microamps ($\mu A$).

 <div class='data-table'>